 Teaching is an essential element of the education and training experience of PhD students at Northwestern.
 The Graduate School requires that all Ph.D. students serve in some instructional capacity for at least one academic quarter during their graduate education at Northwestern.
 This teaching requirement is unique to American higher education, and is an integral aspect of professional development.
 Students are expected to do comparable teaching work to other students within their program.
 The Graduate School strives to ensure teaching demands are as similar as possible across academic programs.

 Years Two & Three

-As explained above, students in their second and third year serve as teaching assistants while taking two (rather than three) courses per quarter.
+As explained above, students in their second and third year serve as teaching assistants while taking a total of 7 courses over the course of the year.
 During year two, students will gather a committee of three members of the graduate faculty, and will develop three distinctive and non-redundant reading lists in close consultation with them.
 In the Fall quarter of the third year, a two-and-a-half hour Qualifying Exam will be scheduled with the full committee.